sandip-bhoi/spring-content/README.md

 # Getting Started With Spring Content

-This guide walks you through building an application that uses Spring Content to store and retrieve binary content in a relational database.
+This guide walks you through building an application that uses Spring Content to store and retrieve  content in a database.

 ## What you'll build

-You'll build an application that stores Document POJOs in a memory-based database.
+You'll build an application that stores Document POJOs in a Mongo database.

 ## What you'll need